 Shay Rabineau is the Israel Institute Post-Doctoral fellow at the Schusterman Center, having recently earned his doctorate in the Department of Near Eastern and Judaic Studies at Brandeis.
 His dissertation, “Marking and Mapping the Nation: The History of Israel’s Hiking Trail Network,” traces the development of the Labor Zionist culture of scouting and exploring Palestine during the late Ottoman and British Mandate periods, and examines the project of transforming the country’s unmarked paths into a modern system of hiking trails after the establishment of the State of Israel.
 His work is the first to examine Israel’s ten-thousand-kilometer network of trails – one of the most highly-developed trail systems in the world, and the only network of its kind in the Middle East – as a space upon which Israelis articulate their relationship with the Land of Israel.
 Prior to attending Brandeis, Shay was a National Merit Scholar at the University of Oklahoma.
 While earning his doctorate, he was a Schusterman Fellow in Israel Studies, an AICE-Schusterman Graduate Student Israel Scholar, and the recipient of a Mellon Dissertation Research Grant.
-Shay will spend the fall semester turning his dissertation into a book manuscript, and will spend the spring semester teaching two courses in NEJS.
+Shay has spent the fall semester turning his dissertation into a book manuscript, and will spend the spring semester teaching two courses in NEJS.
 One is a course he designed, entitled "Walking the Land: Hiking and Religious Pilgrimage in Israel/Palestine/the Holy Land;" the other is "History of the State of Israel," which he teaches alongside Prof. Ilan Troen.